Kari-2005/carisurg-portfolio/README.md

-├── data/          # Data notes only; dataset is not uploaded publicly ├── docs/          # Written reports, proposals, PDFs, figures, and evidence ├── notebooks/     # Jupyter notebooks for data cleaning and analysis ├── src/           # Reserved for reusable Python code later in the programme ├── .gitignore     # Files and folders Git should not track ├── LICENSE        # MIT licence
+├── data/          # Data notes only; dataset is not uploaded publicly ├── docs/          # Written reports, proposals, PDFs, figures, and evidence ├── notebooks/     # Jupyter notebooks for data cleaning and analysis ├── src/           # Reusable data, feature, model and utility modules ├── .gitignore     # Files and folders Git should not track ├── LICENSE        # MIT licence
 ├── README.md      # Main project overview